 \subsection{Nonparametric Approaches for Spatial Regression}

 One can use a nonparametric regression to capture the nonlinear relationship as

 where $f:\mathbb R^d \mapsto \mathbb R$ is the regression function and $\epsilon(\mathbf{s})$ is an error term. \cite{Robinson2011} proposed estimating the function $f(\cdot)$ using a Nadaraya–Watson (NW) kernel estimator, which assigns a higher weight to observations with more similar covariates. \cite{Robinson2011} studied the consistency and asymptotic normality of kernel estimates under sufficient conditions.
 We implement this approach by using the \texttt{npreg} function in the \texttt{np} package \citep{HayfieldRacine2008}.
 However, the convergence rate for estimating $f(\cdot)$ slows down considerably as $d$ increases \citep{hastie1986generalized}.
-To address this, generalised additive models (GAMs) have become a popular alternative for nonparametric spatial regression \citep[cf.][]{wikle2019spatio, yu2020estimation}.
+To address this, generalized additive models (GAMs) have become a popular alternative for nonparametric spatial regression \citep[cf.][]{wikle2019spatio, yu2020estimation}.
 The model can be written as

 where $f_1(\cdot),\dots,f_d(\cdot)$ are univariate smooth functions for covariates, $\psi(\cdot)$ is a bivariate smooth function to account for spatial correlation, and $\epsilon(\mathbf{s})$ is an independent error term.
-In this manuscript, we investigate two types of GAMs: one in which the relationship between the covariates and the response (i.e., each $f_j(\cdot)$ function) is modelled parametrically, and another where this relationship is modelled nonparametrically.
-In both cases, $\psi(\cdot)$ is modelled nonparametrically, allowing flexibility without making explicit assumptions about the spatial covariance structure.
+In this manuscript, we investigate two types of GAMs: one in which the relationship between the covariates and the response (i.e., each $f_j(\cdot)$ function) is modeled parametrically, and another where this relationship is modeled nonparametrically.
+In both cases, $\psi(\cdot)$ is modeled nonparametrically, allowing flexibility without making explicit assumptions about the spatial covariance structure.
 We implement GAMs using the \texttt{gam} function in the \texttt{mgcv} package \citep{Wood2011}.
 We provide the detailed form of the nonparametric regression models in the supplementary material.